-Colorectal / Colon Cancer Treatment & Surgery
+Colorectal / Colon Cancer Treatment & Surgery in Singapore

 Colon cancer refers to cancer that arises in the colon.
 This is in contrast to Rectal Cancer that arises in the rectum.
 Collectively, both of these cancers are known as Colorectal Cancer.